krleitch/WhatsTheHype/README.md

 ### Run

-python3 main.py -t <ticker> -s <subreddit> -p <day/week/month/year/all>
+python3 main.py -t <ticker> -s <subreddit> -p <day/week/month/year/all> -o <posts/comments/all>

 - -h (help)
 - -t ticker
 - -s subreddit
 - -p day/month/year/all
 - -c ./reddit/config/location
+- -o posts/comments/all

 example:

-python3 main.py -t TSLA -s wallstreetbets -p week
+python3 main.py -t TSLA -s wallstreetbets -p week -o all

 This will show how many times TSLA was mentioned on wallstreetbets (posts and comments) the past week and compare with the past weeks market data

 ### Examples

 TODO

+### Issues

+- The charts are only as good as the data we have available.
+- Sometimes the pushshift comments for the current day are not all available

 ### TODO